postcss/postcss-simple-vars/README.md

 ### `onVariables`

 Callback invoked once all variables in css are known.
-The callback receives an object representing the known variables, including those explicitly-declared by the [`variables`](#variables) option.
+The callback receives an object representing the known variables, including those explicitly declared by the [`variables`](#variables) option.

 ```js